JamesIves/amp-validator-slack-bot/README.md

 # AMP Validator Slack Bot
 This is a Slack bot built with Python which validates [AMP documents](https://www.ampproject.org/) against the [Cloudflare AMP Validator API](https://blog.cloudflare.com/amp-validator-api/).

+## Chartbeat
+If you use Chartbeat you can validate pages that are returned from their API endpoints, this can be especially useful for publications which publish a high volume of content.
+In order for this to work you must provide a valid endpoint found within your [Chartbeat API settings](http://support.chartbeat.com/docs/api.html).

+The bot is also capable of automatically validating against this endpoint at intervals.
+For instance you can give it an interval value of `60`, and a channel name of `#editors`, which would mean that every hour it would automatically validate the pages returned from Chartbeat, and if an error was found it would publish them to that channel.

+For information on how to set these up please refer to the configuration part of this readme.

 ## Requirements
 This application requires [Python 2.7.13](https://www.python.org/) and the following packages which can be installed via pip.